pnp/blog/content/post/init-api-permissions-for-your-spfx-projects-without-deploying.md

 ```
 ### Run it in remote workbench

-Now run your sample with `gulp serve` and display your webpart in your
+Now run your sample with `gulp serve` and display your web part in your
 remote workbench
 (<https://contoso.sharepoint.com/_layouts/15/workbench.aspx>).
 Try to
 use the `PeoplePicker` component: you'll see that just by clicking on